The Boy, The Mother, and The Gifts: A Fable

 Tears welled in her eyes and slipped down her cheeks.

-She sat there, holding the cards, for a long time.
+She sat there holding the cards for a long time.

-Then she whispered, “He’ll call.
+She whispered, “He’ll call.
 He’ll make time for me.”

 Her time.